yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

 # The API needs improvement

 Let's take a good look at the current API for `mpsc` channels.
-I'll omit iterators and error types since we designed them right and they're uninteresting for the sake of this analysis.
+I'll omit iterators and error types because we designed them right the first time and they're uninteresting for the sake of this analysis.

 There are three types that represent channels and two constructors: